mstksg/backprop/renders/backprop-mnist.md

     the test set
 5. Prints out the results

-And, that’s really it!
+And, that's really it!

 Result
 ------

-I haven’t put much into optimizing the library yet, but the network (with hidden layer sizes 300 and 100) seems to take 25s on my computer to finish a batch of 5000 training points.
-It’s slow (five minutes per 60000 point epooch), but it’s a first unoptimized run and a proof of concept!
-It’s my goal to get this down to a point where the result has the same performance characteristics as the actual backend (*hmatrix*), and so overhead is 0.
+I haven't put much into optimizing the library yet, but the network (with hidden layer sizes 300 and 100) seems to take 25s on my computer to finish a batch of 5000 training points.
+It's slow (five minutes per 60000 point epoch), but it's a first unoptimized run and a proof of concept!
+It's my goal to get this down to a point where the result has the same performance characteristics as the actual backend (*hmatrix*), and so overhead is 0.